Skip to main content

 The Missile Technology Control Regime (MTCR)

 Australia hosted the 2008 MTCR Plenary in Canberra and was chair of the MTCR from 2008-2009.
-Australia continues to engage in consultations on the MCTR, including by attending the 2023 Plenary meeting in Rio de Janeiro.
+Australia continues to engage in consultations on the MTCR, including by attending the 2023 Plenary meeting in Rio de Janeiro.

 Back to top